paucablop/chemotools/docs/source/explore/sklearn.rst

 - ``transform()`` for preprocessing steps and unsupervised learning
 - ``predict()`` for supervised learning models (classification and regression)

-Let's see two examples, one for a preprocessing and one for a regerssion model.
+Let's see two examples, one for a preprocessing and one for a regression model.
 First, import the required modules:

 .. code-block:: python